 The Photophysics Group has positioned itself in interdisciplinary molecular research using time-resolved fluorescence.
-Through novel approaches we are playing our part in solving the complexities associated with biomolecules, skin, colloids, and nanoparticles that are part of the research journey from molecules to man.
+Through novel approaches we are playing our part in solving the complexities associated with biomolecules, skin, colloids, and nanoparticles that are part of the research journey from molecules to humans.
 We are among the pioneers of modern-day fluorescence lifetime spectroscopy as well as the initiator and driving force behind Scotland being the global manufacturing centre for single-photon fluorescence lifetime instrumentation.
 Many of the techniques and instrumentation first published by the Group are now in widespread use and standards in the field.
 For example, the vastly enhanced speed of measurement and specificity of multiplexed time-correlated single-photon counting has become the method of choice for fluorescence lifetime imaging (FLIM).

 Our present emphasis addresses grand challenges at the biomedical and nanometrology interface.
 Current programmes include the aggregation of biomolecules e.g. eumelanin structure and formation; fibrils of beta-amyloid and Alzheimer’s disease; gold nanoparticle photophysics and application in sensing and imaging; silica nanoparticle formation and metrology in the 1-10 nm range; metabolic sensing e.g. glucose for diabetes; and biomolecular structure and dynamics down to the single molecule level.